Grants for mobility

 - Each member of the working group is responsible for how the grant funds are spent and for providing clarification.
 The contact person for the working group is responsible for submitting the clarification by the deadline.

+The working group refers only to those individuals who are undertaking the trip and not the entire working group of project.
 Applications may not be submitted on behalf of another person; the contact person must be one of the persons undertaking the trip.

 Additional terms and conditions